Vale CEO says some 200 workers missing after dam burst at Brazil mine

 SAO PAULO (Reuters) - Two-thirds of the roughly 300 workers at a Brazilian iron ore mine went missing on Friday after a burst dam sent a torrent of sludge through its cafeteria at lunchtime, the chief executive of the mine’s owner, Vale SA, told journalists.

+(The story corrects paragraph two to reflect capacity of 12 million cubic meters, not 2 million cubic meters)

-Reporting by Marta Nogueira; Writing by Anthony Boadle and Brad Haynes; Editing by Daniel Flynn
+Reporting by Marta Nogueira; Writing by Brad Haynes; Editing by Daniel Flynn